 In 1654, the regiment took part in the siege of Belfort, in the combat of Arras, in the combat of Clermont en Argonne, and in the siege and capture of Clermont; in 1655, in the sieges of Landrecies and Condé, and in the capture of Saint-Ghislain; in 1656, in the unsuccessful siege of Valenciennes and in the relief of Saint-Ghislain; in 1657, in the siege of Montmédy; in 1658, in the sieges of Dunkerque and Gravelines where its mestre de camp, the Marquis d'Huxelles, was mortally wounded.
 The Cardinal de Mazarin became the new proprietor of the regiment.

-On February 11 1659, Mazarin incorporated one of his own regiments into this newly acquired regiment who took the name of “Mazarin-Français”
+On February 11, 1659, Mazarin incorporated one of his own regiments into this newly acquired regiment which took the name of “Mazarin-Français”

-On March 12 1661, after Mazarin's death, the regiment became the property of Queen Marie-Thérèse and became known as “La Reine”.
-The same year, the old regiment of Limousin was incorporated in La Reine Infanterie.
+On March 12, 1661, after Mazarin's death, the regiment became the property of Queen Marie-Thérèse and became known as “La Reine”.
+The same year, the old regiment of Limousin was incorporated into La Reine Infanterie.